iamdevvalecha/Hacktoberfest-21-Open-First-PR/README.md

 ---
 ```

-## 4. Wait for Pull Request to merge
+## 4. Wait for Pull Request to be merged!

+### How to know if you have been accepted as a contribution in HacktoberFest:

+- [x] You get a Hacktoberfest Accepted label to your Pull Request.
+- [x] Your pull request gets merged.

 ## 5. Celebrate - you've done your first pull request!!